What is Tango?

 Somewhere around 1920, the tango became popular and migrated from its seedy roots in Argentina to the upper class both there and in Europe.
-Over the subsequent 30 years the culture of tango evolved to include a set of behavioral rules of civility that made the dance acceptable to many if not most moms.
+Over the subsequent 30 years the culture of tango evolved to include a set of behavioral rules of civility that made the dance acceptable to most moms.
 These customs are unique to the tango, are sometimes downright hilarious (see Cabeceo below), and persist to this day.
-Women have control in tango.
+However, because of these customs, women have control in tango.
 They decide whether to accept an invitation to dance or not.
 At any point during the dance or between songs, a woman may simply thank her partner to be escorted from the floor… no questions asked (this happens very rarely).
 Additionally, there are a few reasons why men will act with complete decorum in the dance.
 First, they are most often gentlemen and understand the privilege of dancing in a close embrace with a woman.
 Second, any impropriety on the part of a man will risk his reputation in the community.
 Given the investment in learning the tango, the risk of becoming ostracized for this reason is simply too great.
 Lastly, though alcohol is sometimes a part of the usual environment of the tango, it is virtually never abused there, mainly because tangueros and tangueras (tanguer@s) love the dance so much that they are unwilling to sacrifice any physical control at the expense of their tango.
 Tangueras will spot the exceptions a mile away.

 If you are from, say, Maryland and you are not a mom but you have a mom, you can pretty much be assured that your mom will look at this activity with a cocked eye and a healthy, mom-sized dose of suspicion.
 If you are a Maryland mom and you have a daughter, you can pretty much be assured that your daughter will have exactly the same thoughts about your tango as the tango would, on first sight, appear to be scandalous.
 In either case, you can assure your mom or daughter that there is a more “prudent” form of the tango called “open embrace” that is becoming all the rage and that they should not worry and go find their own sandbox. /;}